ianmilleretal/cpoker/README.md

 *Chinese Poker*
 The game module which deals cards to players, compares their turn-ins and awards points.
 This top-level module is one of the simplest as it turns out.

+# To Do
+- Simulator
+- Turn-in calculator
+- Strategic selection of turn-ins
+- Sanity Checks
+- Unit Tests
+- Refactor and fix name conventions

 ##  Authors
 Adam Ray Coger

 Ian Miller